Case study 3

 The numbers did the work a recommendation alone could not.

 I brought everyone into a single session.
 The Product Manager, the second Product Manager, the technical lead and the engineering team.
 I presented the full picture.
-The process map, the competitive landscape, the user research findings, the high-level design concepts and the JBTD user flows.
+The process map, the competitive landscape, the user research findings, the high-level design concepts and the future-state user flow.

 The Product Manager took time to come to terms with the reality.
 The business decided not to allocate further budget.
 No next version was built.